Raptor Island

-Raptor Island is a Sci Fi original film about an island in the South China Sea.
-The film debuted on the Sci Fi Channel on August 21, 2004.
+Raptor Island is a 2004 American science fiction action film directed and co-written by Stanley Isaacs.
+Produced for television, the film premiered on the Sci Fi Channel on August 21, 2004.

 Plot

 A team of SEALs chases a group of terrorists onto the island after destroying a weapons cache and rescuing a hostage special agent.
 While tracking the terrorists, mutated dinosaurs appear and the mission changes into simple survival.
 The dinosaurs use their skilled sense of smell and ability to swim to hunt down the SEALs and terrorists.

 After losing several men to the raptors and killing some of the terrorists, the SEALs manage to rescue the female agent, Jamie, captured by the terrorists.
 She and the remaining SEALs discover a crash site of a Chinese airplane.
 Around the site are broken containers that had contained nuclear waste.
 The team figures the spilled waste caused the local animals to mutate into dinosaurs.
 The dinosaurs kill all the terrorists and SEALs except Azir, Jamie and the SEAL's leader.
 After encountering more mutant raptors, the last three SEALs and Jamie find refuge in a cave, which turns out to be the nest of the dinosaurs.
 In the end, Azir is killed by a mutated Carnotaurus and the island is destroyed as a result of volcanic activity.
 The last scene is of three raptors escaping the carnage, swimming after the rescue helicopter.